Does a galloping horse lift all 4 legs off the ground at the same time?

 This flipbook shows 6 of his most remarkable studies shot between 1877 and 1878, including the famous “Jumping Horse” or the “Lady jumping the Stool”, among others.
 You can switch between the different sequences by placing your thumb at the upper, middle, or lower edge of each side of the flipbook.

-- Raw materials from EU?
+- Raw materials from Europe?
 Yes - Spain

 - Organic?
 TBC

 - What's it made from?
-FSC, chlorine-free 170gsm (lovely quality) paper
+Sustainability-certified*, chlorine-free 170gsm (lovely quality) paper

 - What's it packaged in?
 Cardboard sleeve only